sgjustino/ns_sentiment/README.md

 The dashboard is built using Dash (Plotly) with the following components:

-* `Background Page`: Introduces the study motivation and research question, guides users on exploring the dashboard findings and provide additional details like data source and preprocessing steps.
+* `Background Page`:  Introduces the study, guides dashboard navigation, and provides context on data sources and methods.
-* `Topic Frequency Page`: Allows users to view the frequency of selected topics over time, either as absolute counts or normalized percentages, to identify popular topics and trends over time.
+* `Topic Frequency Page`: Shows topic frequency over time.
+Allows custom date ranges and topic comparisons.
-* `Sentiment Analysis Page`: Enables users to analyze sentiment trends for a specific topic over time, using absolute counts or normalized percentages views, to understand the emotional tone of discussions.
+* `Sentiment Analysis Page`: Displays sentiment trends for specific topics over time.
-* `Topic Data Page`: Provides a table view of the individual posts for a selected topic and year range, with sentiment indicated by cell color, allowing users to explore specific discussions.
+* `Topic Data Page`: Table view of posts by topic and date range, with color-coded sentiment.

 ## Data Source and Preprocessing

+### Data Source
-The data, spanning from November 2018 (the inception of Subreddit r/NationalServiceSG) to December 2023, was obtained from academic torrents hosted online and collected by an open-source project called Pushshift.
+    Our analysis draws from the r/NationalServiceSG subreddit, covering discussions from November 2018 through December 2023.
+This data was sourced from academic torrents, collected via the open-source Pushshift project.

-To prepare the data for analysis and answer the research question, several preprocessing steps and modeling were undertaken:

-* Data Cleaning: Utilizing custom stopwords, the NLTK library, and techniques like lemmatization and stemming, irrelevant information was removed and data was processed to enhance the dataset's quality for subsequent steps.
+    ### Methodology

+    1. **Data Refinement**
+    - Utilized NLTK library for text pre-processing
+    - Conducted lemmatization and stemming techniques
+    - Applied custom stopword filters to remove irrelevant content iteratively

+    2. **Thematic Analysis**
+    - Used BERTopic for topic modeling
-* Topic Modeling: BerTopic was used for topic modeling, and GISTEmbed, a pre-trained transformer model available on Hugging Face, was used as the embedding model to identify and categorize the main themes within the data.
+    - Integrated GISTEmbed, a transformer model from Hugging Face, as the embedding framework
-* Sentiment Analysis: Sentiment analysis was performed using the Twitter-roBERTa-base model, a pre-trained model available on Hugging Face.
-This model is fine-tuned for sentiment analysis with the TweetEval benchmark, providing polarity (positive, neutral, and negative) for each post.
-* Theme Fine-tuning: The identified themes were fine-tuned by generating labels from the BERTopic cluster topics.
-Highly relevant posts for each topic were passed to the text generation model to create new keywords and a more representative topic label.

-These steps collectively ensure a robust and detailed analysis of the evolving perspectives of National Servicemen on Reddit, facilitating deeper insights into their experiences and sentiments.
+    3. **Sentiment Evaluation**
+    - Deployed the Twitter-roBERTa-base model, fine-tuned on the TweetEval benchmark
+    - Classified posts into positive, neutral, and negative sentiments

 ## Repository Structure